Paid protester: Examples

-In Kyrgyzstan, the acronym OBON, which expands to "Otryad Bab Osobogo Naznacheniya" in the Kyrgyz language and can be translated as "special-assignment female units", refers to hired female protestors.
+In Kyrgyzstan, the acronym OBON, which expands to "Otryad Bab Osobogo Naznacheniya" in the Kyrgyz language and can be translated as "special-assignment female units", refers to hired female protesters.
 The benefits of this is that it is a cheap way to populate a protest site as well as reduce the probability of violent confrontation with the police and other security forces.
 The remuneration for this has also been discussed by Kyrgyzstan media.

 In Indonesia, reports of paid protests surfaced during the 2017 Jakarta gubernatorial election, the 2014 Indonesian presidential election and during the 2001 clash between two Indonesian Presidents Megawati Sukarnoputri and Abdurrahman Wahid.
-During the 2013–2014 Bulgarian protests various accusations were made against groups of protestors and counter-protests being paid.
-In 2014, protestors in Pakistan told BBC that they were hired to protest for Imran Khan and Tahirul Qadri.
+During the 2013–2014 Bulgarian protests various accusations were made against groups of protesters and counter-protests being paid.
+In 2014, protesters in Pakistan told BBC that they were hired to protest for Imran Khan and Tahirul Qadri.

-In 2018, the Additional Solicitor General of India used the phrase in the Supreme Court of India, "We are in an era where there are some professional protestors who like to protest outside the apex court, Parliament, President’s house or Prime Minister’s house.
+In 2018, the Additional Solicitor General of India used the phrase in the Supreme Court of India, "We are in an era where there are some professional protesters who like to protest outside the apex court, Parliament, President’s house or Prime Minister’s house.
 They don’t like any other alternative place for protests".
 The Shaheen Bagh protests in India were accused of being a paid protest.
-The protestors in turn put up posters and conveyed through the media that it was not a paid protest and that the protestors were not doing it for money.
+The protesters in turn put up posters and conveyed through the media that it was not a paid protest and that the protesters were not doing it for money.

-Former U.S. President Donald Trump often made unfounded claims about paid or professional protestors throughout his presidency.
-For example he used the phrase "professional protesters" in a tweet following protests against his election victory.
+U.S. President Donald Trump often made unfounded claims about paid or professional protesters throughout his first presidency.
+For example, he used the phrase "professional protesters" in a tweet following protests against his election victory.
 Similar accusations were made against participants in the Dakota Access Pipeline protests in 2016 and 2017.
-There have been public claims of organizations such as Crowds on Demand providing paid protestors, or pay for protesting.
+There have been public claims of organizations such as Crowds on Demand providing paid protesters, or pay for protesting.

+As of August 2025, published pricing summaries report typical U.S. compensation for on-street turnout of about US$100–US$300 per participant, with small civic-meeting appearances sometimes around US$60 and scripted speaking roles about US$200.
+Turnkey “crowd-on-demand” demonstrations are quoted at about US$1,000 for minimal deployments and roughly US$5,000–US$10,000 for larger city-visibility events, with premium packages exceeding US$15,000.

 In the United Kingdom, concerns and accusations related to paid protests have been reported.
 During the visit of Tamim al-Thani to London in 2018, a paid protest took place outside Downing Street.

 Variants

-In Indonesia, the term "nasi bungkus brigade" or the "boxed lunch crowd" has been coined to refer to paid protestors.
+In Indonesia, the term "nasi bungkus brigade" or the "boxed lunch crowd" has been coined to refer to paid protesters.
 The Hindi phrase andolan jeevis translates to "protest lifeforms".
 The phrase was used by the Indian Prime Minister in the parliament of India.